jlay79/isi_nodepool_utilization/README.md

 ## Testing

-To test the script, run it with a low threshold to generate the email.
+To test the script, run it with the `--test` argument.
+This will set the threshold to 0% and the subject line to  `TEST <date>` to trigger an email to be sent.
+At least one recipient is still required.

 Example:
-`python nodepool_util_email.py --to storageadmins@company.com --threshold 5 --subject TEST`
+`python nodepool_util_email.py --to storageadmins@company.com --test`

 ## Cron